 All repairs are carried out as quickly and efficiently as possible.
 However, some repairs are more urgent than others.

 Find out more about response times for repairs.

 If the repair is your responsibility or has arisen due to neglect, you will have to pay the cost of the repair.

-These are the repairs we will charge you for
+Find out more about repairs we will charge you for.

 Our Fair Processing Notice provides information on how we use and safeguard your personal data.